-A ROABING LION AT LARGE.
+A BOARING LION AT LARGE.
 HE KILLS A \$2,000 YAK AND TASTES A MAN IN AUGUSTA, GA.

-The Augusta Chronicle and Constitutionalist of yesterday says that the most intense excitement prevailed at the menagerie grounds about 4 o'clock Monday afternoon, caused by the escape of the large African lion "Emperor" while being transferred from one cage to another.
-A very large crowd of ladies and children had been admitted to see these ferocious beasts fed, which on Mondays are always more savage because they are never fed on Sundays .-But in the afternoon there were no visitors present, and everything being ready the transfer began, and a number had changed given to you verbally. quarters, when the cage for the lion was backed up to his temporary quarters for his turn.
-The door to the temporary affair was raised, and the lion very quietly walked into his quarters and the door closed; but as the men at the tongue drew the wagon off the door of the cage was noticed to gently open.
+The Augusta Chronicle and Constitutionalist of yesterday says that the most intense excitement prevailed at the menagerie grounds about 4 o'clook Monday afternoon, caused by the escape of the large African lion "Emperor" while being transferred from one cage to another.
+A very large crowd of ladies and children had been admitted to see these ferocious beasts fed, which on Mondays are always more savage because they are never fed on Sundays .-But in the afternoon there were no visiters present, and everything being ready the transfer began, and a number had changed given to you verbally. quarters, when the cage for the lion was backed up to his temporary quarters for his turn.
+The door to the temporary affair was raised, and the lion very quietly walked into his quarters and the door closed; but as the men at the tongue drew the wagon off maintainance simply to such peaceable remthe door of the cage was noticed to gently edies as the constitution and laws of the

-Mr. L. M. Hedges was the first to discover this alarming state of things and instantly sprang forward to close it; but it was too late.
-Before he could reach it with his hands the lion's head appeared in the open door and out he sprang.
-Mr. Henry Barnum and Mr. Driscoe, the lion feeder, both will scoure to they will zen, the lowest as met the lion and had narrow escapes.
-The well as the highest, black as well as white, lion did not go into the streets, but sought full and equal protection in the enjoyment that part of the enclosure farthest from the of all his rights under the Constitution of gate, where a camel was looped.
+Mr. L. M. Hedges was the first to discover this alarming state of things and instantly sprang forward to close it; but it was questions, and this authority shall be exertoo late.
+Before he could reach it with his cised in such a manner that the peace shall hands the lion's head appeared in the open be preserved.
+We only desire the estatishdoor and out he sprang.
+Mr. Henry Bar- ment in our State of a government which num and Mr. Driscoe, the lion feeder, both will scoure to every entiren, the lowest as met the lion and had narrow escapes.
+The lion did not go into the streets, but sought full and equal protection in the emjoyment that part of the enclosure farthest from the of all his rights under the Constitution of gate, where a camel was looped.
 The lion the United States. walked down to where the camel was lying, and, taking a squint at him, turned to his right into a dark place where a string of wild cat cages were arranged.
-But before he could select the daintiest cat, on his immediate right, he discovered a demure looking Tartar vak.
-No sooner had "Emperor" laid eyes on this yak than he bounded over the enclosure, about eight feet high, and alighted upon the back of the neck of the yak, burying his huge fangs deep into the flesh, crushing it to death.
+But before he could select the daintiest cat, on his inmediate right, he discovered a demure looking Tartar yak.
+No sooner had "Emperor" laid eyes on this yak than he bounded over the enclosure, about eight feet high, and alighted upon the back of the neck of the yak, burying his huge sangs deep into the flesh, crushing it to death.